microsoft/Hack-Together-Fabric-AI/AI_access.md

 By using our Azure OpenAI Proxy service you'll get access to keys and endpoints that work just like the real ones you get from using the Azure Portal and Azure OpenAI Studio to deploy your own models.

-When you get access to Azure OpenAI yourself, all you need to do is switch over your endpoints and keys to get up and running on your own resources
+When you get access to Azure OpenAI yourself, all you need to do is switch over your endpoints and keys to get up and running on your own resources.

 Here you'll see how to **[get started](#get-started)** by gaining access to our proxy server.
 Then see how to **[get hacking](#Get-Hacking)** using the endpoint, key, and models.
 You will also find some examples here for each of the models and how to use them, for Python and .NET.